0jc1/cointracker/README.md

 # Cointracker

 https://cointracker.lol is a free cryptocurrency portfolio tracker built in the Django framework.
-This project uses Bootstrap, FlowUI, Chart.js and vanilla JavaScript for the frontend.
+This project uses Bootstrap 3, FlowUI, Chart.js and vanilla JavaScript for the frontend.

 ## Installation
 Clone the repo and change directories into it.